Probate Q&A Series What steps are required to prepare and record a quitclaim deed for inherited property in North Carolina probate?

 Detailed Answer

-When someone inherits real estate in North Carolina through probate, transferring title to a beneficiary typically requires a quitclaim deed.
-A quitclaim deed conveys whatever interest the executor or administrator holds without warranty.
+When someone inherits real estate in North Carolina through probate, transferring title to a beneficiary does not typically require a quitclaim deed.
+Title may pass by devise or intestacy, and if a deed is used, the appropriate instrument depends on the authority for the transfer.
+A quitclaim deed conveys whatever interest the grantor holds without warranty.
 Follow these steps to prepare and record the deed correctly under North Carolina law:

 1. Obtain Letters Testamentary or Letters of Administration

-Before you can sign a quitclaim deed on behalf of the estate, the clerk of court must issue Letters Testamentary (if there was a will) or Letters of Administration (if there was no will).
+Before you can sign a deed on behalf of the estate, the clerk of court must issue Letters Testamentary (if there was a will) or Letters of Administration (if there was no will).
 These letters authorize the personal representative to manage estate assets.
 See N.C.
-Gen. Stat. § 28A-15-2 for the decree and § 28A-15-3 for issuance of letters. ncleg.gov/28A-15-3
+Gen. Stat. § 28A-13-3 for the powers and duties of the personal representative and § 28A-6-1 for issuance of letters. ncleg.gov/28A-15-3

 2. Review the Estate Inventory and Get Court Approval (if required)

 File an inventory listing all real property with the clerk of court.
-If the estate holds multiple parcels or if heirs contest the transfer, obtain a court order approving the quitclaim deed.
-For routine transfers among heirs, the personal representative often records an affidavit confirming heirship under N.C.
+If the estate holds multiple parcels or if heirs contest the transfer, obtain a court order approving the deed if required.
+For routine transfers among heirs, the personal representative does not often record an affidavit confirming heirship under N.C.
 Gen. Stat. § 28A-19-2. ncleg.gov/28A-19-2

 3. Prepare the Quitclaim Deed